sage-code/maj/case.md

 * study grammar and vocabulary of other languages,
 * experiment with different new words,
-* making examples of intelligent programs.
+* making examples of software for word manipulation.

 **as a product**